-Related: Check Live Price and Dash Price Prediction by CryptonewsZ
+Related: Check Live Price and Dash coin future by CryptonewsZ

 Besides, Dash’s feature of Instasend functionality secures the transactions instantly, taking a normal time of under two seconds to finalize the payment successfully.
 This has been executed as a default for all the transactions carried out from April.

 He additionally clarified that the kinds of payments that Dash encourages truly well are point-of-sale sort of transactions.
 Firstly, it is instant.
 Moreover, all transactions are locked inside one to two seconds and that makes it truly practical at a point-of-sale.
 Further, it is not expensive and the user can get the combination of low cost and speed.

 Additionally, in July, Dash also activated ChainLocks, securing the blocks as permanent instantly.
 These two functionalities increase the trustworthiness and security of Dash transactions immediately, and after the first confirmation in the block.